 Lemminkainen: Mythical War-Hero Of Finnish Great Epic ‘Kalevala’

 A. Sutherland - AncientPages.com - Lemminkainen is a prominent figure in Finnish mythology.
-He is a handsome young man, a hero, but also a frivolous, ostentatious character with liking for women and battles.
+He is a handsome young man, a hero, but also a frivolous, ostentatious character with a liking for women and battles.

-Lemminkainen is one of the heroes of the ‘Kalevala’, a 19th-century national epic compiled by Elias Lönnrot, a Finnish physician, philologist and collector of traditional Finnish oral poetry.
+Lemminkainen is one of the heroes of the ‘Kalevala,’ a 19th-century national epic compiled by Elias Lönnrot, a Finnish physician, philologist, and collector of traditional Finnish oral poetry.

-There are many versions of the original Lemminkainen story because his complex character, is a mix of traits originating from several other personalities of oral Finnish poetry.
+There are many versions of the original Lemminkainen story because his complex character is a mix of traits originating from several other personalities of oral Finnish poetry.

-The original Lemminkäinen in mythology, is a shamanistic figure, but in many different stories, his roles and experiences frequently change.
+The original Lemminkäinen, in mythology, is a shamanistic figure, but in many different stories, his roles and experiences frequently change.

 More From Ancient Pages